Shadedog838/snippet-manager/README.md

 # snippet-manager
-Allows peeoplr to upload code snippets for people to see
+Allows peeople to upload code snippets for other people to see